microsoft/CNTK/Examples/Text/Char-RNN/README.txt

 	e    0 0 0 0 0 0 0 0 0 0 0 0 0 0 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 ...
 0 0 0 0 0 0 0

     Some sample input data is in the ./data directory.
 You can try your own text files as well.
+    The ASCIITo1HotUCI.py script limit output to the Python-defined "string.printable" characters, which is actually only 100 symbols, not 128.

 2. Train the model by running CNTK with the Char-RNN.cntk config file.
 The command will look like this: